 Finally, the diamond shape is for advanced players because it increases the power of the shot.
 These are mostly technical rackets with a fairly low sweetspot (Typing Zone).

 Most manufacturers sell the 3 models.
 Although some brands make the choice to bet only one or two forms.
 The Adidas Padel for example have the specificity to offer only diamond and round racquets,

-To choose your racket, we advise you not to restrict yourself to a brand and choose the racket adapted to your type of game.
+When choosing your racquet, we advise you not to restrict yourself to one brand and to choose the racquet suited to your type of game.

 Weight influences the type of game

-What to take?
-A racket less than 350 gr? greater than 380 gr?
-Over time you will learn the weight you need in general.
-The more experience you have, the more you know what kind of weight you like.
+What to take A racket under 350 gr? greater than 380 gr?
+Over time you will learn how much weight you need in general.
+The more experience you have, the more you will know what kind of weight you enjoy.